 DailyHunt launches Josh app with push for Aatmanirbhar Bharat

-Bengaluru, Sep 09: Dailyhunt launched an all desi Bharatiya app, Josh.
+Bengaluru, Sep 09: Dailyhunt launched its all desi Bharatiya app, 'Josh'.
 The app is available in 14 languages.
 The Josh app is the perfect new platform for short format videos and the new youth anthem #JoshMeinAaja will make you tap your feet.

+Recalling 'How's the josh?' from the film Uri, DailyHunt Founder Virendra Gupta said that this famous word sends a rush of patriotism and lays perfect ground.

+Our time has come, it was on this land that the number zero and Yoga were invented.
+This is the land when ISRO launched its indigenous satellite at 1/10th of the cost of NASA,'' he said.

 Speaking during the launch, Dailyhunt's co-founder Umang Bedi said that the Josh app is the most engaged short-video app.
 In just 45 days, the app has gained 50 million user downloads.
 Today has over 23 million daily active users.
 Daily video plays are one billion plus per day at the rate of 30 billion plus video plays per month, Umang Bedi also said.